-However, about 13.5% of interviewed employers believed that with increasing population and the unemployment rate among the skilled jobs, the skilled young personnel will be pushed to low paying jobs.
-Thus, there will be competition among unskilled young personnel towards domestic works and other low paying jobs.
+However, about 13.5% of employers interviewed believed that with increasing population and the unemployment rate among the skilled jobs, the skilled young personnel would be pushed to low paying jobs.
+Thus, there would be competition among unskilled young personnel towards domestic works and other low paying jobs.